Updated Prerequisites Notice

 Math - 6 semester hours

-Biological Sciences - 8 semester hours
+Biology I and Biology II - 8 semester hours*

 Microbiology - 4 semester hours

-Microbiology course with lab for science majors
+Microbiology course with lab for science majors.

-General Chemistry - 8 semester hours
+Chemistry I and Chemistry II - 8 semester hours*

-Organic Chemistry - 8 semester hours
+Organic Chemistry I and Organic Chemistry II - 8 semester hours*

 Biochemistry - 3 semester hours